nonmodernist/magic-lantern/docs/SEARCH-STRATEGIES.md

 - **Query:** `"The Wizard of Oz"`
 - **Confidence:** MEDIUM
 - **Purpose:** Find exact title matches
-- **When useful:** Film titles that are unique and unlikely to have false positives
+- **When useful:** Film titles that are unique and unlikely to have false positives, films that don't have extensive media coverage (e.g., that rare short from 1910)

 #### Title Without Article
 - **Query:** `"Wizard of Oz"` (removes The/A/An)